ajh123-archives/HistorySurvival-pre0.0.5/README.md

 Keyboard arrow keys also work for movement.
 ~~Mouse input is buggy.
 Good luck!~~
 Mouse input now fixed!
-Used left control + hold left/right click to rotate the camera
+Used left control + and move mouse to rotate the camera Or use left control + middle mouse button (2) to reset the camera's angle

 ## Multiplayer!
 This feature is sill in-development!
 Beware!